Puerto Arica

 Puerto Arica is a town and municipality in the Colombian Department of Amazonas.
+As of 2015, the population of Puerto Arica was 1,350.

 History

-Originally founded by Peruvian refugees from the War of the Pacific, it was awarded to Colombia after the Salomón-Lozano Treaty.
+Originally founded by Peruvian refugees from the War of the Pacific, it was awarded to Colombia after the signing of the July 1922 Salomón-Lozano Treaty.
 These refugees would later resettle in the settlement of the same name in northern Peru.

 Climate

 Puerto Arica has a tropical rainforest climate (Köppen Af) with heavy to very heavy rainfall year-round.

+Transportation

+The municipality is served by Arica Airport.